Set the Fire to the Third Bar

-"Set the Fire to the Third Bar" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, featuring Martha Wainwright on vocals.
+"Set the Fire to the Third Bar" is a song by Northern Irish alternative rock band Snow Patrol, featuring Martha Wainwright on vocals.
 It was released on 13 November 2006 as the fourth single of their fourth album, Eyes Open (2006).

 Background

 The song was the last track to be recorded for the album Eyes Open and was the third single released from the album.

 It was written especially with Martha in mind.

 Gary Lightbody wrote the song in only twenty minutes and described it as the quickest he had ever written a song.

 The song title describes an electric heater.
 While writing in the freezing cold and wearing fingerless gloves Lightbody recalled that as a child his Aunt Jean had an electric heater, and "if we were very good and it was very cold, she'd let us put all three bars on" and he goes on to say how it represents "a beacon of warmth within a song about distance".

 The song is about a long distance relationship and its lyrics talk of a couple involved in one: ("I'm miles from where you are") and their longing to be together again ("I pray that something picks me up/ And sets me down in your warm arms").
 After their long journey to meet each ("After I have travelled so far") they would settle down in front of an electric bar fire ("We'd set the fire to the third bar") and enjoy being together and warm.

 The song was recorded at Grouse Lodge Studios, Westmeath, and Apollo Studios, Dublin.